olegs-volaks/Internet_shopa/README.md

-# Java_2 Course Team "Retarded" Repository
+# Online store project repository for the [JavaGuru](https://javaguru.lv/) Java 2 – Agile Web Development course
-This is a tutorial project created by our team for the JavaGuru Java 2 course
+This is a tutorial project created by our team for the **JavaGuru Java 2 – Agile Web Development** course course
 ## Team:
 * [@olegs-volaks](https://github.com/olegs-volaks)
 * [@saturn7888](https://github.com/saturn7888)